 Despite being made to keep the cattle in a designated area, they are surprisingly good at providing plants with vertical support.

-Making this 16 x 4 feet metal fence is usable as a plant support system.
+This 16 x 4-foot metal fence is usable as a plant support system.
 It requires a little manual labor, and since this is a DIY project, I think manual labor is kind of mandatory.
 Oh, and don’t forget to bring your bolt cutters.

 Instructions:

-First you need to make the width of the fence to just six squares wide.
+First, you need to make the width of the fence just six squares wide.
 Cut the rest of the remaining squares along the length of the panel.
-Next you need to shorten the length of the panel to about 9 squares.
+Next, you need to shorten the length of the panel to about 9 squares.

 For the last line of horizontal squares, you need to remove the horizontal wires so that your panel can go deep into the soil to support itself and stay upright.

 Repeat this same process for the remaining piece of the original panel.
-Using a straight piece of lumber that is at least as long as the panel, place it in the middle such that 3 squares are showing on the side of the lumber.
+Place a straight piece of lumber at least as long as the panel in the middle, such that three squares are showing on the side of the lumber.

-Then pull on the end until the panel is at a 90 degree angle, it should look like a rectangle without two sides at this point.
-Do the same thing to the other remaining panel.
+Then, pull on the end until the panel is at a 90-degree angle; it should look like a rectangle without two sides.
+Do the same thing to the other remaining panels.

 Note:

-Now before you go inserting the panel into the soil, you should take minute and straighten out the ends of the panels so that they all are even to each other, this provides a more stable support.
-Now insert both the panels around the plant in such a way that the plant is centered within the cage.
+Now, before you insert the panel into the soil, you should take a minute and straighten out the ends of the panels so that they are all even with each other; this provides more stable support.
+Now, insert both panels around the plant so that the plant is centered within the cage.

-You now have you very own tomato cage made by livestock panel and your own two hands.
-A very surprising thing you will notice at the end is how cheap this was and the best part is that it can be easily restored and reused next year since the panel does not rust.
+You now have your very own tomato cage made by a livestock panel and your own two hands.
+A very surprising thing you will notice at the end is how cheap this was, and the best part is that it can be easily restored and reused next year since the panel does not rust.

 Cage/Stake Hybrid:

-This cage/stake hybrid is basically a steel wire panel that is held up by a stake, kind of obvious given the name.
-How you make a cage/stake hybrid or a Stake-A-Cage is that you plant a large wooden stake deep into the ground so that you have your basic yet strong support for the plant.
+This cage/stake hybrid is a steel wire panel held up by a stake, which is obvious given the name.
+You make a cage/stake hybrid, or stake-a-cage, by planting a large wooden stake deep into the ground to provide basic yet strong support for the plant.
+When you grow tomatoes in a 5-gallon bucket, I recommend you use this wire cage to support your plants.

 Attach the wire panel to the stake using fencing nails.
-You can easily wound the tomato plant across the panel, and have a lot of free room to grow.
-It combines the strong and durable support of the stake with the ease and benefits of a wire panel trellis.
+You can easily wrap the tomato plant across the panel and have a lot of free room to grow.
+It combines the strong and durable support of the stake with the ease and benefits of a wire-panel trellis.

-You can easily pick your harvest at the end of the season since the harvest is right in front of you, which is a surprising problem with using cages.
+You can easily pick your harvest at the end of the season, which is easy with cages.

 Materials:

-You will need wire cutters, fencing nails, saw, hammer, 2x2x8 feet lumber stakes, and 30” high welded wire fence.
-Use the saw to make a pointed end on the lumber and then bury it 16” in the dirt.
-Next you use the wire cutters to cut the fence into 18×16 inches grid.
+You will need wire cutters, fencing nails, a saw, a hammer, 2x2x8 feet lumber stakes, and a 30″-high welded wire fence.
+Use the saw to make a pointed end on lumber and then bury it 16” in the dirt.
+Next, use the wire cutters to cut the fence into an 18×16-inch grid.

 What to do:

-Just hammer the fence into the wood using 3 fencing nails at the center, also known as U-nails.
-Note: Only use U-nails since they are perfect for this job and other nails usually end up being pulled out by the weight and lack of support.
+Just hammer the fence into the wood using three fencing nails at the center, also known as U-nails.
+Note: Only use U-nails since they are perfect for this job, and other nails usually end up being pulled out by the weight and lack of support.

-If you need continuous support that is made of durable and excellent materials, check out F.O.T Sturdy Garden Plant Support Stakes 3-Sets Tomato Plant Cage.
+If you need continuous support made of durable and excellent materials, check out F.O.T Sturdy Garden Plant Support Stakes 3-Sets Tomato Plant Cage, which is available for sale.
 Highly recommended!

 Wood Frame Tomato Cages:

 As the name suggests, it is a tomato cage made entirely of wood.
-It is a very simple and easy to make project that only requires a little bit of effort.
-Since you only need some wood and nails the cost of making this cage is very low.
+It is a very simple and easy-to-make project that only requires a little effort.
+Since you only need some wood and nails, the cost of making this cage is very low.

 Materials:

-What you need is two 2x2x8’ boards both cut in half, three 1x2x8’ boards cut in to different sizes.
-Cut the three 1x2x8’ boards in to six 1x2x18” and six 1x2x19.5”.
-The two 2x2x8’ boards that you cut in half at the beginning will be the four corners of your cage and the rest will be the support for the plants.
+You need two 2x2x8’ boards cut in half and three 1x2x8’ boards cut into different sizes.
+Cut the three 1x2x8’ boards into six 1x2x18” and six 1x2x19.5”.
+The two 2x2x8’ boards you cut in half at the beginning will be the four corners of your cage, and the rest will support the plants.

 Instructions:

-Take the two of the corner boards and lay them out flat, starting from the absolute top hammer 3 of the remaining smaller boards, leaving at least 15” between each board.
-At this point you should have something resembling a ladder.
+Take the two corner boards and lay them out flat, starting from the absolute top, hammer 3 of the remaining smaller boards, leaving at least 15” between each board.
+At this point, you should have something resembling a ladder.

-Repeat this process with the other set of poles as well, now you have two ladders.
-Now you nail the remaining wood pieces to both of the sets of ‘ladders’ leaving 15” gaps between them, same as when you were making the first set.
+Repeat this process with the other set of poles; now you have two ladders.
+Now you nail the remaining wood pieces to both sets of ‘ladders’, leaving 15” gaps between them, same as when making the first set.

 Note:

-When you are done joining the boards of wood, you should notice that the last piece of side wood and the end of the poles have a larger gap between them then the gap between the other side pieces, this is fine, it is supposed to be this way.
+When you are done joining the boards of wood, you should notice that the last piece of side wood and the end of the poles have a larger gap between them than the other side pieces; this is fine; it is supposed to be this way.

-Now you plant the poles of the cage a few inches in to the dirt.
-Since wood cages are more durable and have a heavier weight, you don’t need to plant them too deep.
+Now you plant the cage poles a few inches into the dirt.
+Since wood cages are more durable and heavier, you don’t need to plant them too deep.

 DIY Obelisk: